Consumption of certain apricot kernel products may cause cyanide poisoning

 - CFIA reference number:

-Industry is recalling certain apricot kernel products from the marketplace due to natural toxin amygdalin.
-Consumers should not consume the recalled product described below as it contains excessive amygdalin which may cause acute cyanide poisoning.
+Ottawa, March 12, 2021 - Industry is recalling certain apricot kernel products from the marketplace due to natural toxin amygdalin.
+Consumers should not consume the recalled products described below as they contain excessive amygdalin which may cause acute cyanide poisoning.

-The following product has been sold as indicated in the table below.
+The following products have been sold as indicated in the table below.

 What you should do